 “OK,” said Dr. Aldrich in a Gish Gallop telephone interview.
 “I can’t take credit for this discovery, but I did work out the equations.
 There’s this computer scientist in Mountain View, California.
 His name is Ryan Wolford, and he’s one of the lead engineers on their self-driving car project.
 They were having trouble with their cars getting stuck in roundabouts.
 He was working on an algorithm to fix that when he saw some data that confused him.
 That’s when he contacted me.”

-According to the study, which is under peer review by fellow Caltech professors, Facebook doesn’t exist in this dimension.
+According to the study under peer review by fellow Caltech professors, Facebook doesn’t exist in this dimension.
 More startling is that it seems to be a prank being played out by what Dr. Aldrich calls “an extra-verse deity” who is manipulating social media on what appears to be an old bulletin board.
 Not the computer kind that was popularized in the 1990s, but the old-fashioned kind where you post the paper with thumbtacks.

 Gish Gallop reached out to Ryan Wolford at his Potrero Hill apartment in San Francisco, California, to discover how he stumbled upon this remarkable discovery.